near/docs/docs/tutorials/contracts/cross-contract-calls.md

 Just make a mental note that the in the logs, "Contract Called" and the "Contract Signer" are the same.
 This will be important later.
 </blockquote>

-Normally, we would create a UI at this point, but since we're calling this from elsewhere, let's move on the the second contract.
+Normally, we would create a UI at this point, but since we're calling this from elsewhere, let's move on to the second contract.

 ## Step 4 - Create a new contract for `Calculator Caller`